Agricultural land investments [GN17]

 The foreign investor, Green Forestry Co, approached Susan because they have significant holdings of land near Susan’s farm for their forestry business and now have the capital available to expand their business.

 Green Forestry Co applies to the Foreign Investment Review Board to acquire the property.
-This acquisition would satisfy the requirement for an open sale process as the property was advertised in the last 6 months.
+This acquisition is likely to satisfy the requirement for an open and transparent sale process as the property was advertised in the last six months.

 Development conditions – residential development